 PlayerUnknown’s Battlegrounds can be one of the most frustrating games.

-It’s frustrating for one simple reason: the time it takes to learn and improve is directly tied to your own tolerance for the frustrations that crop up along the way.
+It’s frustrating for one simple reason: the time it takes to learn and improve is directly tied to your own tolerance for the hurdles that crop up along the way.

 I am not talking about lag spikes or bad hit registration.
 These and similar issues are definitely frustrating, but it’s your own failures that stick with you long after the game is over.